clairemerot/physalia_adaptation_course/05_day5/readme.md

 If you work on a model species which already has a database, you are lucky!
 If not, you need to build a database.

 As it is a bit long, and takes space on the server, I have done it for you.
 It was not very straightforward, so I thought I will keep track of how I did and put it for you in this file https://github.com/clairemerot/physalia_adaptation_course/blob/master/05_day5/SNPeff_createDB (but do not try to run it on the server please)
+If you want to re-creat it, the .gff is inside the 02_data while the reference genome was in the folder 01_day1/02_genome

 If you want to, you can look at the database by doing: